-This information is available for print here Recovery Tools – Recovery Tools – Your relatcionship with urges and Cravings
+This information is available for print here – Recovery Tools – Your relationship with urges and Cravings

 Your Relationship with Urges and Cravings

-The challenge of urges, wants, desires and cravings (referred to from here on as “urges”) to use drugs, alcohol, pornography, gambling and other addictive processes and substances is frequently experienced by people seeking to achieve or maintain abstinence from addictions.
-This challenge tends to reduce over time but can be triggered again many months or even years into abstinence.
-Addiction Recovery tools can and do give you a way to deal with these challanges.
+The challenges of urges, wants, desires and cravings (referred to in future as “urges”) to use drugs, alcohol, pornography, gambling and other addictive processes and substances is frequently experienced by people seeking to achieve or maintain abstinence from addictions.
+The challenge tends to reduce over time but can be triggered again many months or even years into abstinence.
+Addiction Recovery tools give you a way to deal with these challenges.

-A very important point to consider is that it is normal to have urges to return to substance or addictive behaviours, it doesn’t mean that a person doesn’t want to stop or stay stopped, it just means that their addiction and related neurocircuitry is seeking to use again.
+A very important point to consider is that it is normal to have urges to return to substance or addictive behaviours.
+It doesn’t mean that a person doesn’t want to stop or stay stopped, it just means that their addiction and related neurocircuitry is seeking to use again.
 Many people experience ambivalence, the urge to use and the want to not use.
 The key to not using is largely influenced by what you do and how you relate to the urges to use.
-You have a choice what you do when triggered by an urge, approach the urge with skill and a determination to live your life in line with your best self, the self that wants the best for you and those around you and you stand a good chance of mastering it
+You have a choice of what you do when triggered by an urge.
+Approach the urge with skill and a determination to live your life in line with your best self, the self that wants the best for you and those around you, and you stand a good chance of mastering it

 Here are some tips, skills and ways that people use to work with cravings and urges.
-It is important to remember that urges will pass; they will lose power, especially when you have handled them skilfully a few times.
+It is important to remember that urges will pass and they will lose power, especially when you have handled them skilfully a few times.

 Eat and/or drink… Sometimes feelings of hunger and thirst can feel like cravings.

-Substitution … Have 3 things you can think about (non-addiction related) that you can think of anytime you think of using.
-For example; the place you enjoy being most, the reward you are going to give yourself when you reach a milestone of recovery or a loved one.
+Substitution … Have 3 things (non-addiction related) that you can think about anytime you think of using.
+For example, the place you enjoy being most, the reward you are going to give yourself when you reach a milestone of recovery, or a loved one.

 Count the blessings of recovery … When you have a bit of recovery you will know all the benefits this has bought to you and your life.
 Focus on these for at least 15 minutes.

-Tell… don’t go in there alone … Reach out, speak to someone, a peer or another person that understands your struggle and can help you to continue along your path of recovery.
+Tell… don’t go in there alone … Reach out and speak to someone, a peer or another person that understands your struggle and can help you to continue along your path of recovery.

-Put a gap between the urge and action … This is very closely related to Mindfulness (check out mindfulness information online, especially Mindfulness-Based Relapse Prevention).
-A handy acronym is SOBER, it works like this
+Put a gap between the urge and action ….
+This is very closely related to Mindfulness (check out mindfulness information online, especially Mindfulness-Based Relapse Prevention).
+A handy acronym is SOBER, which works like this

-For this to be most helpful, practice it and then… practice it again and then repeat so it becomes automatic.
-Practice it when you don’t need it, then you will have this skill when you need it.
+For this to be most helpful, practice it….then practice it again…then repeat so it becomes automatic.
+Practice it when you don’t need it, then you will have the skill when you need it.

 Mindfulness for many is a helpful skill that can be learnt.
 You will find lots of great content online or in a local Mindfulness group.

-Ask yourself “if I didn’t want to use, what would I really want”? … This is a wonderful question to explore what you really need, what is it that you use your addiction for; this question might well lead you to some helpful truth that you can act on.
+Ask yourself “if I didn’t want to use, what would I really want?” … This is a wonderful question to explore what you really need, what is it that you use your addiction for?
+This question might well lead you to some helpful truth that you can act on.
 You may discover you are stressed, lonely, hurt, bored or in pain (emotional and/or physical).
-By having the answer to the question you can take positive life affirming value directed steps towards meeting that need and want.
+With the answer to the question you can take positive life affirming value directed steps towards meeting that need and want.

 Avoid / Leave … Do you need to leave the place where you are at?
 If this is what is causing the craving, put space between you and it and reflect on the situation.

 Congratulate yourself!
-Every time you skilfully cope with an urge take a minute and congratulate yourself, reflect on what and how you did what you did, these are important moments in your continued recovery.
+Every time you skilfully cope with an urge take a minute and congratulate yourself, reflect on what and how you did what you did.
+These are important moments in your continued recovery.
 If it was particularly difficult reward yourself with something that’s good for you, and something that you will enjoy.
-Addiction recovery takes some doing, recognise that and your achievements.
+Addiction recovery takes some doing – recognise that and recognise your achievements.

-This is just a start, explore, find more, get to know you and your urges, checkout what others do for their addiction recovery.
-If you are part of a peer support group and can ask others what they do, follow that, experience is a great teacher.
-Explore online, pop in a search engine “ways to deal with cravings”, learn about the neuroscience of addiction (YouTube is a good source for this), attend AA, NA, SMART or other peer support groups, seek the support of an experienced addictions counsellor do whatever it takes to achieve lasting addicstion recovery.
+This is just a start.
+Explore, find out more, get to know you and your urges, and check out what others do for their addiction recovery.
+If you are part of a peer support group and can ask others what they do, follow that – experience is a great teacher.
+Explore online, pop in a search engine “ways to deal with cravings”.
+Learn about the neuroscience of addiction (YouTube is a good source for this), attend AA, NA, SMART or other peer support groups, seek the support of an experienced addictions counsellor do whatever it takes to achieve lasting addiction recovery.